mbmasadeh/SqoopCommands/index.md

 <pre><code>
 # yum install https://download.postgresql.org/pub/repos/yum/10/redhat/rhel-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm -y
 </code></pre>
-<p>Note: if you have any other repository, you can use it instead <p>
+<p>Note: if you have any other repository, you can use it instead </p>

 ## Step 2: Install PostgreSQL 10
 <pre><code>